 Wealth: d20 x 10 gold lumens in skins, hides, and coins.
-Roleplaying: The Jaka claim to be descended from a noble race of intelligent animals who once roamed the forests of northern Talislanta before the coming of the Archaens.
+Roleplaying: The Jaka claim to be descended from a noble race of intelligent animals who once roamed the forests of northern Taliclants before the coming of the Archaese.
+The northern Talislanta before the coming of the Archaens.
 They do not identify with the Sub-Men, and consider themselves superior to such races as the Beastmen and Mondre Khan.
 Jaka tend to be suspicious by nature, a trait that is perhaps attributable to their uncannily acute senses.
 Most prefer to live in the wild, though some readily associate with civilized peoples.
 Jaka have a superstitious dread of magic, and wear primitive talismans to protect themselves from "the evil eye" (+1 on all magic resistance rolls versus curses and black magic).
 These items work only for their Jaka makers.